atbolsh/TransformerHomunculus/full_task_list.md

  Please tell me which of the gold pieces is closer
  Is this reconstruction better, or worse, than this one?
  Is this path better, or worse, than this one?
+ Look at this agent move over time.
+Please draw his path in the next image (memory exam; easily can do more than 3 images this way).
+ Look at this agent's path.
+Is he moving in the right direction?

  Please imagine a piece of gold near the center of the board.
 Then, visualize a path.